deNBI/simpleVMWorkshop/part2.md

 Since your tools work as expected, you should now create a snapshot of your VM for later use.
 Please click on `Show Actions` and `Create Snapshot`.
-Please use your initial letters (Example: Max Mustermann -> mm) The upload of your snapshot might take a few minutes.
+Please use your name without whitespace (Example: Max Mustermann -> MaxMusterman).
+The upload of your snapshot might take a few minutes.

 ![](figures/snapshot.png)